pinterest/typespec/packages/graphql/letter-to-santa/model-property-error-handling.md

 }
 ```

+##### No contexts

+Just as is true for visibility, if no context is specified, the error model [will be included in all of the default context modifiers][default-visibility] applied by default by the visibility class.

 #### Context follows visibility

 There are a number of ways to modify the visibility of a model or operation.
 Context modifiers, as applied to errors, will follow the same rules as they do for visibility.